FredHutch/VISCtemplates/inst/templates/pull_request_template.md

     - [ ] Tables look right
         - [ ] Text is not running off the page
         - [ ] Significance highlighting is as expected

-## Notes

-Add any additional notes here.

-If necessary, provide explanations here for why any boxes from the checklist(s) above are not checked.

-- Reason 1
-- Reason 2

 ## Checklist(s) for PR reviewer(s)